dylanlucko/bayesian_dynamic_factor_model/Code_Modeling/Running on Cluster Computer/README.txt

 To run the simulations, you must follow these steps:

 1. On the compute cluster of your choosing (modify code if not LSF), ensure the 'analysis.R' and 'submit_job.sh' files are located in the same folder.
+1.1.
+You can either copy the submit_job.sh file directly, or copy its content using the
+     'bash_running_on_cluster_compute.txt' file.
-2. Also ensure the panel dataset is downloaded on to the compute cluster, this file is meant to work with a ZIP folder.
+2. Also, ensure the panel dataset is downloaded on to the compute cluster, this file is meant to work with a ZIP folder.
+   I keep it in 'Downloads' for ease.
 3. The analysis script will unzip the panel data folder, ensure no NAs are present, then run the MCMC simulations.

 # Running the job in BASH

 1. Follow the steps above to ensure the file structure is correct.
 2. Open the Terminal and set your CD as the folder where the 'analysis.R' and 'submit_job.sh' live.
-In this case, I choose the Downloads folder. cd /export/home/dor/dlucko/Downloads
+In this case, I choose the Downloads folder for ease. cd /export/home/dor/dlucko/Downloads
 3. Make each of the files executable: chmod +x analysis.R